Hannah Rudman appointed co-chair of the Scottish Forum on Natural Capital to drive nature-positive solutions

 By Dr Hannah Rudman, Senior Research Fellow

-Dr Hannah Rudman, Senior Research Fellow at the James Hutton Institute, has been appointed co-chair of the Scottish Forum on Natural Capital.
-She joined the Forum and turned her professional focus and energy to nature positive solutions to the climate emergency and biodiversity crisis in 2020.
-Hannah has been a co-lead of the Forum’s Nature Finance Pioneers Hub since its early days, when it was a network of 80 people from 30 organisations.
-Now its over 775 people from c.230 organisations.
+Dr Hannah Rudman, a Senior Research Fellow at The James Hutton Institute, has been appointed co-chair of the Scottish Forum on Natural Capital.
+She joined the Forum in 2020, and turned her professional focus to finding nature positive solutions to the climate and biodiversity crisis.
+Hannah has co-led the Forum’s Nature Finance Pioneers Hub since its early days, when it was a network of 80 people from 30 organisations.
+Now it has grown to over 775 people from c.230 organisations.

 What is the Scottish Forum on Natural Capital?

-In 2023, the membership collective agreed that Forum’s activities would be identifying and showcasing natural capital solutions.
+In 2023, the membership collective agreed that the Forum’s focus would be identifying and showcasing natural capital solutions.
 Supporting collaboration across business, finance, government and society.
 Fostering shared understanding of natural capital mechanisms and the financial, policy, scientific and social evidence.
-The Hubs are doing that brilliantly, consistently growing, actively leading the forum’s outputs and impacts.
+The Hubs are doing that brilliantly, consistently growing and actively leading the forum’s outputs and impacts.

 What is the vision for the Scottish Forum on Natural Capital?

-In 2024, we all feel the pressure of restoring 30% of land and marine habitat by 2030, and to stop harmful activities that damage our ecosystems, reducing risk from pesticides by 50% and reducing nutrients lost to the environment by 50%, both by 2030.
-Talking about their vision, Hannah and Colin noted that now is the time to move from a Forum focussed on steering policy development and ideological debate, which has been appropriate for the last 10 years… Towards a Forum which is actively leading the things we need to do to achieve 30 x 30, finding the finance for nature ideas appropriate for our nation, encouraging stronger policy signals to support that.
-Its time to support high integrity natural capital markets to emerge in Scotland locally and at landscape scale, whilst encouraging the best standards for assuring quality and transparency nationally and globally.
-To do that the Forum needs more sectors and disciplines represented, all the professions involved, and local communities and society given agency to understand the importance of nature, and financing it to ensure ongoing healthy life, economies and society.
+In 2024, we all feel the pressure of restoring 30% of land and marine habitat by 2030.
+Also the pressure to stop harmful activities that damage our ecosystems, reducing risk from pesticides by 50% and reducing nutrients lost to the environment by 50%, both by 2030.
+Talking about their vision, Hannah and Colin noted that now is the time to move from a Forum focussed on steering policy development and ideological debate, which has been appropriate for the last 10 years.
+Towards a Forum which is actively leading the things we need to do to achieve 30 x 30, finding the finance for nature ideas appropriate for our nation and encouraging stronger policy signals to support that.
+Its time to support high integrity natural capital markets to emerge in Scotland locally and at landscape scale.
+Whilst also encouraging the best standards for assuring quality and transparency nationally and globally.
+To do that, the Forum needs more sectors and disciplines represented.
+All the professions involved, and local communities and society given agency to understand the importance of nature, and financing it to ensure ongoing healthy life, economies and society.
 Developing a nature-positive transition the co-chairs also stressed that now is the time to develop the nature-positive transition (especially the “demand side” of natural capital markets).

 They want to increase: